Magento 2 Cacheable False: When to Use and When Not To

 • Recently viewed items

-It instructs Magento not to cache this block’s output in the full-page cache.
+This instructs Magento not to cache the block's output in FPC.

-Use it to change an existing block.
-You can also mark it as uncacheable:
+Use cacheable="false" to mark an existing block as uncacheable:

 <referenceBlock name="header.links" cacheable="false"/>

-Magento will re-render the header.links for each request.
-It is useful for blocks like header.links.
-It displays login or logout links, personalized for each user.
+Magento re-renders the header.links block on each request.
+This is useful for blocks that display login/logout links personalized for each user.

-• If you need a block to be uncacheable, declare cacheable false in the layout XML, not in the template.
+If you need a block to bypass cache, declare cacheable="false" in the layout XML file, not in the template.

 In UI Components XML

-• Use AJAX, knockout observables, or component-specific caching settings.
+For dynamic behavior in UI Components, use AJAX, Knockout observables, or component-specific caching settings.

 • <referenceContainer>